Studying in the UK including Northern Ireland

 - College courses in the UK

 If you are currently living in Ireland and thinking of doing a third-level course in Northern Ireland (NI) or elsewhere in the United Kingdom (UK) there is a very wide range of courses available.

 Most UK undergraduate courses last 3 years but in Scotland they last 4 years.
-In addition the application process starts earlier than in Ireland.
+In addition, the application process starts earlier than in Ireland.
 This means you should begin looking at courses at least 12 months before you plan to start studying.
-The application procedure for all UK undergraduate courses is the same (see below for further details).
+The application procedure for all UK undergraduate courses is the same.

 If you do not know the course you wish to study or if you want to find out about different courses or colleges there are useful online resources to guide you.
 The British Council website Education UK allows you to search for undergraduate and postgraduate courses on a particular subject, in a particular university or in a specific area such as Northern Ireland.
 It contains a summary of information about each college or university with contact details and you can make online request for brochures about the courses.
 It also has general information about living in the UK including accommodation and working while studying.
 You can find information about UK higher education institutions and courses on the GOV.UK website.